makingdevices/StopWatch/README.md

 1. Get the gerber files for the latest version: [V1](https://github.com/makingdevices/StopWatch/blob/main/v1/Gerber/StopWatchV1.zip)
 2. Send them to a PCB manufacturer ([Our Sponsor is PCBWAY][sponsor-url])
-3. Buy all the components from the [Bill Of Materials]()
+3. Buy all the components from the [Bill Of Materials](https://github.com/makingdevices/StopWatch/blob/main/v1/StopWatch_BOM.xlsx)
-4. Solder everything
+4. Solder everything with the help of the [schematic](https://github.com/makingdevices/StopWatch/blob/main/v1/schematicv1.pdf)
 5. Burn the [latest firmware](https://github.com/makingdevices/StopWatch/blob/main/v1/Simulation/StopWatch.hex)
+6. Give us a Star to the respository ;)

 Here it is an assembly video: